-• Head of Sixth Form, Head of Senior School or Head of Boarding will lead the Missing Student Process alongside the DSL / DDSL or Head of Year as necessary.
+Head of Sixth Form, Head of Senior School or Head of Boarding will lead the Missing Student Process alongside the DSL / DDSL or Head of Year as necessary.
+The Headmaster must be informed at the earliest appropriate stage, particularly in cases where external agencies or parents are involved in the escalation process.